verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] I noticed a pattern, not just this one situation.
 - [ ] The art of looking unedited
 - [ ] Seafood diet: I see food, I eat it.
+- [ ] You don't want the truth.
+You want to be agreed with.